-Gas prices are mixed around the country this week after the busy Thanksgiving holiday.
-The national gasoline average is up down about two cents from this time last week and 124 cents down from a year ago.
-Premium gas is $3.64, down about one cent over last week.
-Diesel fuel is about 14 cents lower than this time last year.
+Gas prices are up in every area across the country compared to the week before.
+The national gasoline average is up three cents from this time last week and down about 20 cents from a year ago.
+Premium gas is $3.84, up three cents from last week.
+Diesel fuel is seven cents lower than this time last year.

 See our guide to fuel economy for advice on saving gasoline, including reports on how to get the best gas mileage and where to find the cheapest gas.
 Learn about future technologies such as electric and hydrogen fuel cells in our guide to alternative fuels.